tanishalatoya/build-a-bear/README.md

 * **Future iteration:** In the container containing the cards with the bear's saved outfits, the cards can be prepended to display the last saved outfit first.

-* **Future iteration:** Add functionality so that when a user clicks on a previously saved outfit it appears on the bear and they can edit the outfit, click the save button and see that the outfit is permanently updated (including in local storage).
+* **Future iteration:** Add functionality so that when a user clicks on a previously saved outfit it appears on the bear _and_ the user can then edit the outfit, click the save button and see that the outfit is permanently updated (including in local storage).